livgm/texts/blogpost.md

-# Facial recognition and racial bias
+# Artificial intelligence and racial bias

 The topic of Artificial Intelligence and Facial Recognition is slowly but surely being integrated in all parts of our daily lives - whether it be using Snapchat filters, logging in on an iPhone or the police using facial recognition techniques to identify criminals.
 All of this seems incredibly handy, but it does not work for everyone.
-Facial recognition techniques are significantly less likely to correctly identify a Black woman than to identify a white woman.
-This blog post seeks to explain what the problem is, the reasons behind it and suggest ways to improve this.
+Facial recognition techniques are, for example, significantly less likely to correctly identify a Black woman than to correctly identify a white woman.
+This blog post seeks to give a brief overview of the problem, explain the technical background and give an explanation on why these bias exist.

 ## The problem